-TDSB Secondary Success Indicators 17-21 Year Old Post-Secondary Applications 2006-7 What It Is Students applying to post-secondary institutions in Ontario provide applications through the Ontario Universities Applications Centre (OUAC) and the Ontario College Application Centre (OCAS).
-We matched the 2007 applications with information in our Student Information System on 17-21 year old students in the TDSB on March 31, 2007.

-We show those who apply to university only; those who apply to community college only; those who apply to both university and college programs; and those who do not apply.
+Toronto District School Board (TDSB) Secondary Success Indicators 17-21 Year Old Post-Secondary Applications 2007-8 What It Is Students applying to post-secondary institutions in Ontario provide applications through the Ontario Universities Applications Centre (OUAC) and the Ontario College Application Centre (OCAS).
+We matched the 2008 applications with information in our Student Information System (SIS) for the 17-21 year old students in the TDSB on March 31, 2008.
+This fact sheet examines students who apply to university only; those who apply to community college only; those who apply to both university and college programs; and those who do not apply.
 This information is compared to similar TDSB information going back to 2001.
-The Trend - Age-Appropriate 17 Year Old Grade 12 Students Figure 1 shows TDSB post-secondary applications of 17 year olds (age appropriate for Grade 12) from 2001 to 2007.
-There are two key observations: - 1) The proportion of 17 year olds applying to university only dramatically increased from 5% to 33% in 2003.
-This was the 'double cohort' year when students under the new curriculum could apply to university after four years rather than five years; - 2) Canada now has one of the highest rates of post-secondary access in the world, and this can be seen in the increase of post-secondary applications of 17 year olds from 33% when the new curriculum was implemented, to 42% in 2007.
-In 2006 and 2007, for the first time, the number of 17 year old applicants to post-secondary in the system outnumbered the numbers who did not apply to post-secondary.
-Figure 1: Ontario Post-Secondary Applications of 17 Year Olds TDSB Spring 2001, 2003, 2004, 2005, 2006 and 2007
+The Trend - Age-Appropriate 17 Year Old Grade 12 Students Figure 1 shows the TDSB's post-secondary applications of 17 year olds (age appropriate for Grade 12) from 2001 to 2008.
+There are two key observations: - The proportion of 17 year olds applying to university only dramatically increased from 5% to 33% in 2003.
+This was the 'double cohort' year when students under the new curriculum could apply to university after four years rather than five years; - 2) Canada now has one of the highest rates of post-secondary access in the world, and this can be seen in the increase of post-secondary applications of 17 year olds from 33% when the new curriculum was implemented, to 43% in 2008.
+In 2006, 2007, and 2008, the number of 17 year old applicants to post-secondary in the system outnumbered the numbers who did not apply to post-secondary.